Jaspero/web-components/docs/docs/Form fields/file-upload.md

 ### Events

 - `value`
-  - triggers when value changes
+  - triggers when value (file) changes
+- `rejected`
+  - triggers when added file is not accepted because it does not satisfy some service criteria

 ### Demo